-The eagles receiving life-long care at the facility are eagles that have been injured and are unable to survive in the wild because of these injuries.
-These eagles come from all over the United States including areas such as Oklahoma, Arkansas, Michigan, Nebraska, Colorado, Oregon, and Wisconsin, and they have received injuries such as being hit by a car, electrocuted, or gunshot.
+The eagles receiving life-long care at the facility are eagles that have been permanently injured.
+These eagles come from all over the United States including areas such as Oklahoma, Arkansas, Michigan, Nebraska, Colorado, Oregon, and Wisconsin.
+Typically, these eagles have injuries caused by collisions with cars, electrocutions, lead poisoning, or gunshot injuries.
 While these eagles have been injured, special attention is given to each individual to ensure that they have quality of life while in captivity.
-Individuals are provided with large rock pools to bath, fresh food, and even enrichment activities.
+Individuals are provided with large rock pools to bath, fresh food, and enrichment activities.
 These eagles receive bi-annual veterinary exams from Dr. Paul Welch (Tulsa, OK) to ensure each individual is happy and healthy.

 The eagles that are here for rehabilitation purposes have been injured in Oklahoma.
-These birds are usually found by game wardens and good samaritans.
-These birds go through our rehabilitation program where they receive top notch care in our ICU room where they can rest in peace while they heal.
+These birds are usually found by game wardens, private land owners, and good samaritans.
+These birds go through our rehabilitation program where they receive quality care in our ICU room where they can rest in peace while they heal.
 During this time, their progress is monitored by our trained aviary staff and Dr. Paul Welch (Tulsa, OK).
-Once an individual is ready to begin being prepped for release, it will be moved to our rehabilitation flight cage.
-This cage is specially designed for eagles going back to the wild as it is our longest cage at 150 feet and has a turn in it so flight strength and patterns can be thoroughly assessed.
+Once an individual is ready to begin preparation for release, it is moved to our rehabilitation flight cage.
+This cage is designed specifically for eagles going back to the wild as it is our longest cage at 150 feet and has a turn in it so flight strength and patterns can be thoroughly assessed.
 When the eagle is strong enough and hunts effectively, the eagle will be returned to the wild.